Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: Introduction

-This paper presents an approach that artificially inserts disfluencies in non-disfluent utterances, and passes on the results to a speech synthesis model that is well-suited for the generation of spontaneous speech.
-Our contributions are as follows: \begin{itemize}[noitemsep, nolistsep,leftmargin=*] \item Fine-tuning an LLM with LoRA to introduce disfluencies in dialogue utterances. \item A user study to evaluate the effectiveness of the generated disfluencies by converting the disfluent text into audio clips for assessment. \end{itemize}
+This paper presents a new method for achieving this objective.
+More specifically, the proposed approach artificially inserts disfluencies in non-disfluent utterances and passes on the results to a speech synthesis model that is well-suited for generating spontaneous speech.
+The disfluency insertion is performed by an LLM specifically fine-tuned for this task using LoRA on the basis of the Switchboard corpus \citep{godfrey1992switchboard}.

+This paper presents three contributions: \begin{itemize} \item The fine-tuning of an open-weight LLM to introduce disfluencies in dialogue utterances, which are then used as input to a text-to-speech model. \item The evaluation of the quality of the disfluency insertion through reference-based metrics. \item A user study to evaluate the naturalness and intelligibility of the disfluent speech generated by such a process. \end{itemize}

+Section \ref{sec:background} provides a brief overview over existing work on disfluencies and disfluency generation.
+Section \ref{sec:methods} presents the approach developed to automatically insert disfluencies in non-disfluent utterances.
+This approach is then evaluated by comparing the resulting utterances to the ones found in Switchboard (Section \ref{sec:results}) and by conducting a user study (Section \ref{sec:user_study}).
+Finally, Section \ref{sec:discussion} discusses those empirical results, and Section \ref{sec:conclusion} concludes the paper.